top of page

 Why points programs exist

 Points and miles programs were created by companies in the banking and travel industries as a way to reward customers for using their products and services.
 Over the last few decades, airline, hotel, and credit card companies have teamed up to find clever ways to keep their customers returning and spending with them.
 One of, if not the most effective, strategies has been the creation of loyalty programs that allow you to earn points and perks across dozens of hotel, airline, and credit card products.
-The way it works is pretty simple: spend with us, and we'll give you points to use for something in the future.
-With airlines, that "something" usually is a free night or some amount off of a future flight or stay.
-However, with credit cards, it can lead to much, much more.
+The way it works is pretty simple: spend with them, and they'll give you points to use for something in the future.
+With airlines and hotels, that "something" usually is a free night or some amount off of a future flight or stay.
+However, with credit cards, it can lead to much more in rewards, including status, discounts, and many more perks.

 Screenshot 2024-08-28 at 5.52.32 PM.png